erikdubois/Themes-Icons-Pack/README.md

 Versie : 3

-Date   : 06/02/2016
+Updated   : 20/08/2016

+Tried on Linux Mint 18 Cinnamon

-Two scripts
+#Two scripts

-_deb is for ubuntu, linux mint, elementary and all derivatives using apt-get
+	1. _deb is for ubuntu, linux mint, elementary and all derivatives using apt-get

-_archlinux is for Archlinux and all derivatives using pacman and packer (yaourt)
+	2. _archlinux is for Archlinux and all derivatives using pacman and packer (yaourt)

 Check if you have git installed else for deb based distro's